bitshares/bitshares-core/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Instructions**
-Pleaae include a detailed Title above.
+Please include a detailed Title above.
 Next, please complete the following sections below:
 * User Story
 * Impacts
-* Aditional Context (optional)
+* Additional Context (optional)

 Finally, press the 'Submit new issue' button.
 The Core Team will evaluate and prioritize your Feature Request for future development.